TannerGabriel/WebRTC-Video-Broadcast/README.md

 # WebRTC Video/Audio Broadcast

-Sends a video from the broadcast page to all connected clients (watchers) over WebRTC PeerToPeer connections.
+WebRTC PeerToPeer broadcast application that allows the broadcaster to send video and audio stream to all connected users (watchers).

+You can find the tutorial that explains the code and functionality on my [website](https://gabrieltanner.org/blog/webrtc-video-broadcast).

 ## Getting started

+### Starting the application

-Start using Node
+Start the application using Node:

 ```bash
 # Install dependencies for server